“Well-being, together | Waiora, tahi”

 We very much want to work with our patients to make sure their healthcare is affordable and doesn’t create undue stress or a barrier to coming to the doctor or nurse.

 For patients struggling with payment please speak with Karen and we can discuss some payment options such as WINZ Redirection payments, automatic payments and funded programmes.

 We are a learning practice and often have medical or nursing students in our consults.
 You will always be asked your permission for them to be present and we appreciate your co-operation, but its fine if you would rather have them step out.

 Making a complaint

 Our process starts with speaking to the staff member you would like to complain about if you feel comfortable, and hopefully this can be resolved.
-If you don’t wish to speak to them you can discuss your complaint with our business manager.
+If you don’t wish to speak to them you can discuss your complaint with our practice manager.
 As a result of this you may wish to make a written complaint or progress the matter and the next steps can be discussed with you at this time.

 Why do I have to pay?

 The health care system in New Zealand is set up such that general practice gets some funding for each person enrolled at the medical centre (called capitation) – this amount of money is based on the person’s age and gender.
 It does not change if you don’t come to the doctors very often or if you come a lot.
 Our fees are carefully calculated to include this capitation and to be as fair as possible.